-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to the school/setting staff (or my son/daughter) administering medicine in accordance with

-Date: Signature: in dosage or frequency of medication or i if medication is stopped. the school/setting policy.
-I understand th iat I must notify the school/setting in writing of any change
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to the school/setting staff (or my son/daughter) administering medicine in accordance with the school/setting policy.
+I understand that I must notify the school/setting in writing of any change in dosage or frequency of medication or if medication is stopped.